Scholarships from Organisations outside the School

 The Newton International Fellowship scheme will offer support for two years at UK research institutions to the very best early stage post-doctoral

 researchers from all over the world.
-Further details on the fellowship and on how to apply is available here.
+Further details on the fellowship and on how to apply are available on their website.

 The Royal Society